Lead Routing: 10 Examples, Best Practices, and Automation Hacks

 Source-based routing assigns incoming leads to reps based on the lead’s origin, such as marketing campaigns, referrals, and social media.
 The idea here is that if reps are familiar with the context and nuances of the lead’s source, they’re better equipped to provide more targeted and effective follow-up.

-Let’s say you’re running multiple social media campaigns, partner referral programs, and webinars.
 When a new lead arrives from a partner referral, you assign it to the reps who manage partnerships.
-When a lead originates from a webinar and those leads are passed over, it’ll go to a rep experienced in engaging webinar attendees.
+But for leads originating from a webinar and those leads are passed over, they’ll get routed to a rep experienced in engaging webinar attendees.

 9. Trigger-based lead routing